 For many users, the appeal of a solar-powered smart blind is that it requires no electrical work to install and leaves outlets free for other uses.
-Less cords means less clutter on the walls, providing a more aesthetically pleasing look.
+Fewer cords mean less clutter on the walls, providing a more aesthetically pleasing look.

 - The best Apple HomeKit-compatible devices for 2022

 - Best Roomba Deals 2022: Sales to shop today

 - Best robot vacuum deals for August 2022